stand-art/jaxn/Specification.md

 * Concatenations can mix single- and double-quoted strings.
 * Concatenation is a presentation detail and must not have any effect on the serialization tree, representation graph or events generated.
 It happens before the final string is passed on from the parser.

+## Date / Time

+#### TODO: Add similar sections like for the other extensions.

+* Follows [RFC 3339](https://tools.ietf.org/html/rfc3339) syntax with additional restrictions.
+* Five sub-types:

+  * Date: `2017-09-05`.
+  * Time: `10:23:54.345678`.
+  * Timestamps: `2017-09-05T10:23:54.345678`.
+  * Timestamps with timezone: `2017-09-05T10:23:54.345678+02:00`.

+* The precision of fractional seconds is implementation specific, but at least millisecond precision is expected.
+If the value contains greater precision than the implementation can support, the additional precision must be truncated, not rounded.

+## Binary Data

+#### TODO: Add similar sections like for the other extensions.

+* Binary data represents arbitrary byte sequences, not Unicode strings.
+* Two syntactical variants that can be concatenated with each other.
+* Hexdumped binary, e.g. `$48656c6c6f2c20776f726c6421`.
+  * Allows optional dots, e.g. `$48.65.6c.6c.6f.2c.20.77.6f.72.6c.64.21`.
+* Binary strings, e.g. `$"Hello, \x77orld!"`.
+  * Only printable ASCII characters allowed, no control characters.
+  * No `\uXXXX` or `\u{...}` escape sequences allowed, instead:
+  * Add `\xXX` for arbitrary byte values.

 ## Unquoted Object Keys

 #### Synopsis